 She was tired.
 Tired of yelling.
 Tired of screaming at the door.
 Tired of asking questions that never got answered.
 She was tired of being tired!

-Now she sat huddled against in the corner of her cell sitting on her slab that was supposed to pass for a bed, reaping the drug induced rewards of her actions.
-She'd spent the night pounding on the door, not caring who she woke up or what kind of trouble she caused.
-The determined screams, had turned into cries of fury as her questions went unanswered, and as the hours passed her fury had receded into begging and desperate pleas.
+She sat huddled against in the corner of her cell sitting on her slab that was supposed to pass for a bed, reaping the drug induced rewards of her actions.
+She'd spent most of her night pounding on the door, not caring who she disturbed or what kind of trouble she caused.
+As the hours passed the determined screams had turned into cries of fury as her questions went unanswered, and as more time went on her fury had receded into begging and desperate pleas.

 And yet day after day she sat, no visitors, no letters, not even the slightest hint that anyone outside of these four walls knew that she even existed.